JuliaSparse/SuiteSparseGraphBLAS.jl/docs/src/index.md

 ```

 ```@repl intro
-GBVector{Float64}()

-GBMatrix{ComplexF64}()
+GBVector{Float64}(13)

+GBMatrix{ComplexF64}(1000, 1000)
 ```

 GraphBLAS array types are opaque to the user in order to allow the library author to choose the best storage format.
 SuiteSparse:GraphBLAS takes advantage of this by storing matrices in one of four formats: dense, bitmap, sparse-compressed, or hypersparse-compressed; and in either row or column major orientation.

-SuiteSparseGraphBLAS.jl sets the default to column major to ensure fast imports and exports.
+!!! warning "Default Orientation"
+    The default orientation of a `GBMatrix` is by-row, the opposite of Julia arrays, for speed
+    in certain operations.
+However, a `GBMatrix` constructed from a `SparseMatrixCSC` or
+    `Matrix` will be stored by-column.
+This can be changed using `gbset(A, :format, :byrow)`.

-A complete list of construction methods can be found in [Construction](@ref), but the matrix and vector above can be constructed as follows:
+The matrix and vector in the graphic above can be constructed as follows:

 ```@repl intro
 A = GBMatrix([1,1,2,2,3,4,4,5,6,7,7,7], [2,4,5,7,6,1,3,6,3,3,4,5], [1:12...])